humanmade/altis-documentation/other-docs/getting-started/README.md

 When you first view your local site, you'll see the Altis splash page.
 This indicates that the site has been set up, and is awaiting your custom code.

-To get started with development, you can start working on [your first theme](first-theme.md) to change the visual style of your project.
+Not familiar with WordPress already?
+Check out our guide to working on [your first theme](first-theme.md).

+When you're ready to go live with your project, you can [deploy to your cloud environments](deploy.md).